biopragmatics/oquat/docs/unknowns/source/uberon.md

 | BilaDO:0000009 |        1 | [UBERON:0000110](http://purl.obolibrary.org/obo/UBERON_0000110) |
 | BilaDO:0000010 |        1 | [UBERON:0000111](http://purl.obolibrary.org/obo/UBERON_0000111) |

-## `DrerDO` (1)
+## `DrerDO`

+There are 1 usages of `DrerDO` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DrerDO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DrerDO).

 | curie          |   usages | nodes                                                           |
 |----------------|----------|-----------------------------------------------------------------|
 | DrerDO:0000052 |        1 | [UBERON:0004707](http://purl.obolibrary.org/obo/UBERON_0004707) |

-## `EMAPS` (1)
+## `EMAPS`

+There are 1 usages of `EMAPS` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20EMAPS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20EMAPS).

 | curie         |   usages | nodes                                                           |
 |---------------|----------|-----------------------------------------------------------------|
 | EMAPS:1818928 |        1 | [UBERON:0018240](http://purl.obolibrary.org/obo/UBERON_0018240) |

-## `MAP` (1)
+## `MAP`

+There are 1 usages of `MAP` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MAP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MAP).

 | curie       |   usages | nodes                                                           |
 |-------------|----------|-----------------------------------------------------------------|
 | MAP:0000001 |        1 | [UBERON:0001155](http://purl.obolibrary.org/obo/UBERON_0001155) |

-## `NIFSTD_RETIRED` (8)
+## `NIFSTD_RETIRED`

+There are 8 usages of `NIFSTD_RETIRED` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD_RETIRED)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD_RETIRED).

 | curie                           |   usages | nodes                                                           |
 |---------------------------------|----------|-----------------------------------------------------------------|